junxit/us-congress-bills-116/derived/amendments.md

 ### 12 U.S.C. § 3801

-> The Acts described under subsection (b) are amended by striking “Bureau of Consumer Financial Protection” each place such term appears and inserting “Consumer Financial Protection Bureau”.
+> The Acts and provisions described under subsection (b) are amended by striking “Bureau of Consumer Financial Protection” each place such term appears (including in headings and items in table of contents) and inserting “Consumer Financial Protection Bureau”.

 | | |
 |---|---|